Science and Training for Adventures

 Free Articles: - SCUBA, Hyperbarics, Extreme Environments

-From my Fitness Fixer health compendium on Healthline - almost 800 total articles.
-As explained above, they ended the column in 2010 and removed most photos all movies, reader comments, and more.
+From my former column The Fitness Fixer on Healthline - almost 800 total articles.
+As explained above, they ended the column in 2010 and removed most photos, all movies, reader comments, and more.
 I hope these still load, let me know:

 - SCUBA diving science and medicine.
 Click for my short and quick articles on scuba on Fitness Fixer (Healthline removed my labels that accessed all articles by topic, so start with the above linked article and links on that page.
 Also this one) I may have found one archive allowing the "label" to work - click this for most of the SCUBA articles together- http://healthlinefitnessfixer.blogspot.com/search/label/scuba